Herniated disk

 Imaging tests

-• MRI.
-Radio waves and a strong magnetic field are used to create images of the body's inner structures.
-This test can be used to confirm the location of the herniated disk and to see which nerves are affected.
+- MRI.
+This test uses radio waves and strong magnets to show even better images of soft tissues in your spine.
+This helps confirm the location of a herniated disk and show which nerves are affected.

-• Myelogram.
-A dye is injected into the spinal fluid before a CT scan is done.
-This test can show pressure on the spinal cord or nerves due to multiple herniated disks or other conditions.
+- Myelogram.
+This test uses a special dye that is injected into the spinal fluid before a CT scan.
+It helps to show if there is pressure on the spinal cord or nerves from herniated disks or other conditions.

 Nerve tests